XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 * Providing `simplify: true` removes the points that fall in a straight line
 * The connection profile is returned in the `sampled` attribute

-## Set custom results for a staged asset
+## Visualise custom data for a staged asset

 [docs link](https://api.fieldtwin.com/#api-StagedAssets-SetStagedAsset)